ksu-cs-textbooks/cis400/content/0-forward/06-software.md

 The Visual Studio Community Edition is also available as a free download [here](https://visualstudio.microsoft.com/downloads/).
 While not as full-featured as the Professional edition you can download through Azure Portal, it will be sufficient for the needs of this class.

-Xamarin Workbooks is a free tool and can be downloaded from <a href="https://github.com/microsoft/workbooks" target="_blank">here</a>.

 ## Discord
 Discord can be used through its web app at [https://discord.com/webapp](https://discord.com/webapp) or you can [download a native app](https://discord.com/download) for Windows, Linux, Mac, iOS, or Android devices.